 Q: What kind of food can I expect at the aid stations?
 How about the finish?

 A: The foods that we stock at aid stations are foods that are easy to digest and have a good mix of protein and carbs such as Clif Bars, Clif Shot Bloks, bananas, peanut butter and jelly sandwiches, pretzels, chips and candy.
 Beverages include plain water as well as Clif Shot electrolyte drink.
 You are free to pack this food and liquid with you as you go to the next aid station.
 We recommend you eat and drink frequently to prevent fatigue.

-Depending on the race, the finish line food differs a bit, but vegetable soup, bread or bagels, fruits and a bunch of other stuff like chips, M&Ms and cookies are common options.
-Drink wise, we’ll provide a variety of drinks such as sodas, water, Clif Shot electrolyte drink and chocolate milk.
-At many races we make pancakes and grilled cheese sandwiches and occasionally provide pizzas!
+Finish line food can vary from race to race, however, vegetable soup, sandwiches, fruit salad, chips, cupcakes and cookies are always options.
+We provide a variety of drinks such as sodas, water, Tailwind and chocolate milk.
+At many races we make pancakes, quesadillas, grilled cheese sandwiches, and we occasionally provide pizzas!

 Q: What if I run into horses and other users on the trail?

 A: The trails will be open to other users during the event, such as hikers, cyclists and equestrians.
 Please be courteous, you will unlikely encounter more than a few.
 Where the trails are narrow, please let other participants pass you if they want to get by.
 It is a passing runner’s job to tell the person in front that they wish to pass.

 Horses get startled easily and when they are startled they can buck and cause the rider to fall and get hurt.
 Horses do have the right of way, so if you see a horse, please stop running, step off the path, and let the horse past, unless the rider tells you that it is okay to walk past.

 Q: Will there be a photographer on the course?
 Where can I access the pictures after the race?